KerimKochekov/Simulated_Annealing/README.md

 2. Exchange their positions in the path;
 3. Return the new proposed path.

+# Algorithm
+1. Sample initial $x_0$, set time step t = 0;
+2. Set initial temperature T. To avoid problems with numerical overflow when calculating the exponent, set the temperature comparable with the initial value of the system’s energy;
+3. Generate $x′$ from $g(x′|x_t)$.
+For continuous problems, the common solution is to use the normal distribution;
+4. Calculate acceptance ratio $α = \frac{p∗(x')}{p∗(x_t)}$;
+5. Generate $u ∼ U(0,1)$.
+If $u ≤ α$, accept the new state $x_{t+1} = x′$, otherwise propagate the old state.
+Pass x_{t+1} to the output of the sampler;
+6. Reduce temperature T. Temperature annealing does not have to occur on every iteration.
+The temperature can be decreased every N iteration as well.
+There is no strict rule about this;
+7. Increment t;
+8. Repeat 2-8 until cooled down.
+The solution can be sampled before the system is cooled down, but we don't know whether this was the optimal solution.

 # Dataset
 - https://github.com/hflabs/city

 ## Data preporcessing
-Since provided dataset contains too many unneeded details in columns, we need apply some preprocessing (dropping some columns) and sorting (by population) to get this table.
-You can find table here [top-30](https://github.com/KerimKochekov/Simulated_Annealing/blob/main/algorithm/top-30_cities.csv)
+- ``algorithm/processing.py``: Since provided dataset contains too many unneeded details in columns, we need apply some preprocessing (dropping some columns) and sorting (by population) to get this table.
+You can find table file here [top-30](https://github.com/KerimKochekov/Simulated_Annealing/blob/main/algorithm/top-30_cities.csv).

 | address         | geo_lat    | geo_lon     |
 |-----------------|------------|-------------|